jemilianosf/rotation-west/docs/log.md

 - Different direction of change for genes that are significant in both
 - Overlap of Zic and Chd7 ChIP???

+#2022-04-13

 - ChIP seq overlaps
--
+  - Clean the hardac directories / copy all that's left
+  - Create session in IGV to show overlaps
+  - Do a quick overlap of peaks

-- Re-assign enhancer-promoters peaks
+- Re-assign enhancer-promoters peaks with Melyssa's pipeline

+#2022-04-14

+- Other things that came up:
+  - Look at seacr signal to get more stringent peaks
+  - Compare gene-lists by rank rank hypergeometric overlap
+  - Compare Chd7/4 knockdowns with time changes
+  - Look at the peaks that go up both in vivo and in vitro and what they look like in expression.